jbcodeforce/python-code/environmental_science/README.md

 ### Flooding in Colorado

-The [Lesson 1 precipitation and time series](https://earthdatascience.org/courses/use-data-open-source-python/use-time-series-data-in-python/introduction-to-time-series-in-pandas-python/) is implemented in the [01-flood-timeserie Jupyter notebook](./earth-analytics/01-flood-timeserie.ipynb).
+The [Earth Data Science - Lesson 1 precipitation and time series](https://earthdatascience.org/courses/use-data-open-source-python/use-time-series-data-in-python/introduction-to-time-series-in-pandas-python/) is implemented in the [earth-analysis/01-flood-timeserie Jupyter notebook](./earth-analytics/01-flood-timeserie.ipynb).

 Here are the main concepts to learn: